Which adverbs are important in academic writing?

 above, accordingly, accurately, adequately, also, approximately, basically, clearly, closely, commonly, consequently, considerably, conversely, correctly, directly, effectively, either, equally, especially, essentially, explicitly, extremely, fairly, far, frequently, fully, further, furthermore, generally, greatly, hence, highly, however, increasingly, indeed, independently, indirectly, individually, inevitably, initially, largely, less, mainly, more, moreover, most, namely, necessarily, normally, notably, often, only, originally, over, partially, particularly, potentially, previously, primarily, purely, quite, readily, recently, relatively, secondly, significantly, similarly, simply, socially, solely, somewhat, specifically, strongly, subsequently, successfully, then, there, thereby, therefore, thus, traditionally, typically, ultimately, virtually, voluntarily, wholly, widely

 What are the 16 types of adverb?

 Among the adjunctive, conjunctive and disjunctive categories of adverb we discussed earlier, there are sixteen types of adverb.
 That’s a lot to learn!
 Thankfully, we’ve included each type with an example for you below.
-However, if you’d like to study these types in more detail, consider returning back to Lesson 2 where more examples are provided.
+However, if you’d like to study these types in more detail, consider returning back to Chapter 2 where more examples are provided.

 - Adverbs of degree: The student completely forgot about studying for the exam.